bonifield/helpers/python/README.md

 	- queries Elasticsearch's SQL endpoint
 - elasticsearch-send-and-query.py
 	- send a document to Elasticsearch, retrieve a document using both search and scan (pagination), and create a Pandas DataFrame from the scan results
-- python-file-inout-processor.py
-	- How to read from one file, manipulate the content, and write to a separate output file.
 - python-files-folders.py
 	- Working with both regular and temporary files and folders
 - python-generators-comprehensions-yield.py